When I Fall in Love: Notable recordings

+In the 21st century, the song has continued to appear in contemporary recordings.
+Michael Bublé included his interpretation on his 2018 album Love, releasing it as the album's first single on September 27, 2018.

 Rick Astley version

-The version of "When I Fall in Love" by English singer-songwriter Rick Astley was released on November 30, 1987, coinciding with the 30th anniversary of the release of Nat King Cole's version of the song.
-This single is mainly remembered for a closely fought contest for UK Christmas number one.
-Rivals EMI, hoping to see their act, Pet Shop Boys, reach number one with "Always on My Mind", re-released the version by Nat King Cole.
-This led to a slow down of purchases of Astley's version, allowing Pet Shop Boys to reach the coveted top spot.
-Despite selling over 250,000 copies and gaining a Silver certification from the BPI, it peaked in the UK at number 2 for two weeks.
-The re-release by Nat King Cole reached number 4.
-Since the single was released as a double A-side, the other half of the single was "My Arms Keep Missing You", which was successful in its own right in Europe.
-In 2019, Astley recorded and released a "reimagined" version of the song for his album The Best of Me, which features a new piano arrangement.
-On November 24, 2022, the original music video was remastered to 1080p HD for a limited edition 12" double A-side red vinyl issue of the "Love This Christmas" single.
+The version of "When I Fall in Love" by English singer‑songwriter Rick Astley from his album Whenever You Need Somebody was released on November 30, 1987, coinciding with the 30th anniversary of Nat King Cole's recording.
+The single is widely remembered for its close race for the UK Christmas number one.
+Rivals EMI, aiming to help the Pet Shop Boys reach number one with their cover of "Always on My Mind", re‑issued Cole's version of the song.
+This slowed sales of Astley's version, allowing Pet Shop Boys to claim the top spot.
+Despite selling over 250,000 copies and earning a silver certification from the BPI, Astley's single peaked at number two in the UK for two weeks.
+The re‑release of Cole's version reached number four.
+Issued as a double A‑side, the single also included "My Arms Keep Missing You", which became a hit in parts of Europe.

+In 2019, Astley recorded and released a "reimagined" version of the song for his album The Best of Me, arranged for piano.
+On November 24, 2022, the original music video was remastered in 1080p HD for a limited edition 12‑inch double A‑side red vinyl release of the single "Love This Christmas".

 Critical reception

-A review in Pan-European magazine Music & Media considered that Astley's cover version as "surprisingly matching the original" and added: "With the romantic string arrangements and Astley's mature vocals, the perfect seasonal single, bound for a no. 1 in the UK".
-When reviewing the parent album, British magazine Music Week underlined the track, adding that Astley "stretches his vocal chords on a credible and reverent recreation" of Cole's song.
-In the same magazine, Jerry Smith deemed it a potential hit in spite of "the cloying strings arrangement", and added that this cover was "not a patch" on Cole's original version.
-Chris Heath of Smash Hits praised the song as "brilliantly effective" with a "plinkety-plonkety orchestration and Rick crooning away, sounding uncannily like a 50 year old Frank Sinatra type".
-In another issue of the same magazine, Lola Borg considered it as "truly splendid" and added that Astley "ably croons a slushy lump of woefulness" and that this version is similar to the original since "the sweeping strings are exactly the same, note for note".
+A review in the Pan‑European magazine Music & Media described Astley's version as "surprisingly matching the original" and added: "With the romantic string arrangements and Astley's mature vocals, the perfect seasonal single, bound for a no. 1 in the UK".
+Reviewing the parent album, Music Week noted that Astley "stretches his vocal chords on a credible and reverent recreation" of Cole's song.
+In the same magazine, Jerry Smith considered it a potential hit despite "the cloying strings arrangement", adding that the cover was "not a patch" on Cole's original.
+Chris Heath of Smash Hits praised the track as "brilliantly effective", noting its "plinkety‑plonkety orchestration" and Astley's crooning, which he felt sounded "uncannily like a 50 year old Frank Sinatra type".
+In another issue, Lola Borg called the song "truly splendid", writing that Astley "ably croons a slushy lump of woefulness" and noting that the arrangement closely mirrors the original, with "the sweeping strings ... exactly the same, note for note".
+In 2025, Thomas Edward of Smooth Radio ranked what he described as "a beautiful cover" at number six in his list of "Rick Astley's 10 greatest songs, ever".